thecolombian/credit-risk-classification/README.md

 The report details that the purpose was to use machine learning to predict the likelihood of a loan being classified as low-risk or high-risk, helping financial institutions make better lending decisions.

 ### Explain what financial information the data was on and what you needed to predict:
-The report mentions that the data includes financial features like loan_size, borrower_income, total_debt, and other metrics, with the target variable being loan_status (0 for healthy loans and 1 for high-risk loans).
+The report mentions that the data includes financial features like loan_size, borrower_income, total_debt, and other metrics.
+The target variable is loan_status (0 for healthy loans and 1 for high-risk loans).
 Provide basic information about the variables you were trying to predict: While it doesn't explicitly provide value_counts, it mentions the primary target variable (loan_status) and provides context for the other features.

 ### Describe the stages of the machine learning process:
 The report breaks down the analysis into preprocessing, splitting data, model selection, and evaluation.
 Briefly touch on any methods you used: The paper specifies LogisticRegression as the chosen model and explains why it was selected.

 Results

 The report uses bullet points to describe the accuracy, precision, and recall scores for the logistic regression model: